Rainbow lorikeet: Diet

-Rainbow lorikeets feed mainly on fruit, pollen and nectar, and possess a tongue adapted especially for their particular diet.
+Rainbow lorikeets feed mainly on fruit, pollen, and nectar and possess a tongue adapted especially for their particular diet.
 The end of the tongue is equipped with a papillate appendage adapted to gathering pollen and nectar from flowers.
 Nectar from eucalyptus is important in Australia, other important nectar sources are Pittosporum, Grevillea, Spathodea campanulata (African tulip-tree), and Metroxylon sagu (sago palm).
-In Melanesia coconuts are very important food sources, and rainbow lorikeets are important pollinators of these.
-They also consume the fruits of Ficus, Trema, Muntingia, as well as papaya and mangoes already opened by fruit bats.
-They also eat crops such as apples, and will raid maize and sorghum.
-They are also frequent visitors at bird feeders placed in gardens, which supply store-bought nectar, sunflower seeds, and fruits such as apples, grapes and pears.
+In Melanesia, coconuts are very important food sources, and rainbow lorikeets are important pollinators of these.
+They also consume the fruits of Ficus, Trema, and Muntingia genera, as well as papaya and mangoes already opened by fruit bats.
+They also eat crops such as apples, and raid maize and sorghum.
+They are also frequent visitors at bird feeders placed in gardens, which supply store-bought nectar, sunflower seeds, and fruits such as apples, grapes, and pears.

 In many places, including campsites and suburban gardens, wild lorikeets are so used to humans that they can be hand-fed.
-The Currumbin Wildlife Sanctuary in Queensland, Australia, is noted for its thousands of lorikeets.
-Around 8am and 4pm each day the birds gather in a huge, noisy flock in the park's main area.
-Visitors are encouraged to feed them a specially prepared nectar, and the birds will happily settle on people's arms and heads to consume it.
-Wild rainbow lorikeets can also be hand-fed by visitors at Lone Pine Koala Sanctuary in Brisbane, Queensland, Australia.
+The Currumbin Wildlife Sanctuary in Queensland is noted for its thousands of lorikeets.
+Around 8 am and 4 pm each day, the birds gather in a huge, noisy flock in the park's main area.
+Visitors are encouraged to feed them a specially prepared nectar, and the birds often happily settle on people's arms and heads to consume it.
+Wild rainbow lorikeets can also be hand-fed by visitors at Lone Pine Koala Sanctuary in Brisbane, Queensland.

-Semi-tame lorikeets are common daily visitors in many Sydney backyards, though many people, ignorant of their dietary requirements, feed them bread or bread coated with honey.
-This is an inadequate source of the nutrients, vitamins and minerals that the rainbow lorikeet requires and can lead to health and feather formation issues in young lorikeets.
-Packet mixes with a nutritional mix suitable for feeding lorikeets are generally available from vets and pet stores.
+Semitame lorikeets are common daily visitors in many Sydney backyards, though many people, ignorant of their dietary requirements, feed them bread or bread coated with honey.
+This is an inadequate source of the nutrients, vitamins, and minerals that the rainbow lorikeet requires and can lead to health and feather-formation issues in young lorikeets.
+Packet mixes with a nutritional mix suitable for feeding lorikeets are generally available from veterinarians and pet stores.